 Whitworth Home Page > Safety & Security >

 Whitworth’s campus has been designed as a walking campus.
 The Vehicle Operations Policy provides guidelines for the privilege of operating a motor vehicle on campus.
 The purpose of this policy is to reduce pedestrian risk, promote safe vehicle operation, and generally regulate traffic and parking on the Whitworth campus.
-To accomplish this, the administration of the policy is delegated to Whitworth's Director for Facilities Services.
+To accomplish this, the administration of the policy is delegated to Whitworth's Director for Facilities Services and the Security Supervisor.

 - General Rules